+The Company generally provides refunds for goods returned up to 60 days from the original purchase date and allows exchanges within 60 days from the original purchase date.
 The Company records a reserve for estimated product returns in each reporting period.
-This reserve is calculated using historical return trends and is recorded within other accounts payable and accrued expenses.
+This reserve is calculated using historical return trends and is recorded within other current liabilities.
 Any difference between the actual returns and previous estimates is adjusted in the period in which such returns occur.
-The sales refund reserve as of December 31, 2022 and 2021, was immaterial.
+The sales refund reserve as of December 31, 2020 was approximately \$1,311.

-For the years ended December 31, 2022 and 2021, the Company recognized \$1,638 and \$1,615 of revenue that was deferred as of December 31, 2021 and 2020, respectively.
-Deferred revenue as of December 31, 2022 amounted to \$4,488 and is expected to be recognized when the performance obligation is satisfied.
+For the year ended December 31, 2020, the Company recognized \$1,811 of revenue that was deferred as of December 31, 2019.

-u.
-Cost of revenue:
+s.
+Cost of revenue

-Cost of revenue consists principally of the costs to procure the Company's products, including the amounts invoiced by third-party contract manufacturers and suppliers for inventory, as well as inbound and outbound shipping costs, duties and other related costs and inventory write-offs.
+Cost of revenue consists principally of the costs to procure the Company's products, including the amounts invoiced by our third-party contract manufacturers and suppliers for inventory, as well as inbound and outbound shipping costs, duties and other related costs and inventory write-offs.
 Cost of revenue also include third-party fulfillment costs, warehousing, depreciation and amortization and packaging costs.

-v.
-Operating expenses:
+t.
+Operating expenses